 Patients were monitored and clinically followed as scheduled in the outpatient clinic or by phone according to the biodegradation variant of the Archimedes stent (Table 1).
-They were followed up for 6 months, with interval monitoring at 3 months to observe degradation of stents by serial abdominal radiographs at 3 and 6 months.
-Abdominal radiographs were performed 24 hours after the procedure to visualise the stent.
+They were followed up for 6 months with interval monitoring at 3 months to observe degradation of stents by serial abdominal radiograph at 3 and 6 months.
+Abdominal radiograph was done at 24 hours of the procedure to visualise the stent.
 Interim surveillance abdominal radiography was performed for the position and dissolution of the stent.
-If the stent was not visualised on abdominal radiograph during a scheduled visit, subsequent X-rays were abandoned to reduce the risk from radiation.
+If the stent was no visualised on abdominal radiograph on scheduled visit, then subsequent X-rays were abandoned to reduce risk from radiation.